ahmedpopal456/Heuristic-Searches/README.md

 all the moves the solution went through to get to the final solution

-* Note that all of the searches implement heuristics, as they should not
+* Note that not all of the searches implement heuristics, as they should not